 Varying regimens for medical management of SAB have been described using multiple different pharmacologic agents, doses, routes, and timing.
 The ideal dosing for first trimester medical management of SAB is not known, but recommendations do exist.
 Misoprostol (PGE1) is the most well-studied agent.
-Misoprostol can be administered via multiple routes: PO, buccal, SL, PV, or PR resulting in varying absorption, plasma levels, and side effects. may be the most effective route, but sublingual and buccal administration has similar pharmacokinetics to vaginal administration.
-Regardless of route, larger doses of misoprostol are more effective than lower doses.
-Very high doses are associated with more side effects.
-Common misoprostol side effects are gastrointestinal (N/V/D), fever, and mild rigors.
-Vaginal Misoprostol, at doses used for medical management of SAB (as well as for dilation and cervical preparation prior to D+C, D+E - see below), and for IOL less than 28wks GA, is considered safe in women with prior uterine scars, including prior cesarean deliveries.
+Misoprostol can be administered via multiple routes: PO, buccal, SL, PV, or PR resulting in varying absorption, plasma levels, and side effects.
+Vaginal may be the most effective route, but buccal has similar pharmacokinetics to vaginal administration.
+Common misoprostol side effects are gastrointestinal (N/V/D), fever, and mild shaking.
+Misoprostol, at doses used for medical management of SAB (as well as for dilation and cervical preparation prior to D+C, D+E - see below), and for IOL less than 28wks GA, is considered safe in women with prior uterine scars, including prior cesarean deliveries.
 The dose, route, and frequency of misoprostol probably effects success.
 Rates as low as 13% up to as high as >90% have been reported.
 Vaginal overall appears to have higher success rates.
-Buccal and sublingual administration is as effective vaginal, but possibly has higher side effects.
+Buccal administration is as effective vaginal, but possibly has higher side effects.
 Duration of awaiting effect of misoprostol also effects success with 70% by day 3, and 85% by day 8 in missed SAB pregnancies.
 The type of pregnancy also may effect success rates, with anembryonic SAB achieving completion with medical management 80% of the time, versus almost 90% success with incomplete SAB.
 Induced medical abortion rates for termination of pregnancy have success rates as higher than 95%, but with increased failure rates with increasing GA; in comparison, GA of SAB has more conflicting data.
 There may be decreased success rates at higher GA.
 Overall, first trimester pregnancy termination has a success rate similar to medical management for first trimester SAB with misoprostol alone, approximately 80-90% success.
 For induced first trimester abortion, addition of mifepristone (progesterone antagonist) 24-48hrs prior to misoprostol, increases success rates to 95-98%.
-The addition of 200mg mifepristone 24 hrs before misoprostol administration significantly improves treatment efficacy as demonstrated by an RCT in 2018, leading to higher completion rates without need for surgical intervention.
-Thus the combination of mifepristone with misoprostol is superior to misoprostol alone and should be offered preferentially when mifepristone is available.
+However, for first trimester SAB, the addition of mifepristone does not improve success, probably due to abnormal progesterone levels in SAB pregnancies.
 (Of note: mifepristone is contraindicated in women taking high-dose systemic steroids).
 Methotrexate and tamoxifen have also been studied alone or in combination with misoprostol, but do not show superiority in effecting complete SAB.
 High success rates with overall low side effect profiles have been described with the following regimens: ACOG: 800mcg misoprostol vaginally for one dose, with repeat dose no sooner than 3hrs, but up to 7 days later.
-SFP: concurs with ACOG recommendation, with buccal route as alternative; Up-to-date: 400mcg misoprostol vaginally every 4 hrs for 4 doses (patient selfadministration), with success rates of 70-90% at 24hrs; 2007 WHO Consensus: For missed SAB, 800mcg misoprostol vaginally once, 600mcg misoprostol sublingually once, or for incomplete SAB, 600mcg orally once.
+SFP: concurs with ACOG recommendation, with buccal route as alternative; Up-to-date: 400mcg misoprostol vaginally every 4 hrs for 4 doses (patient self-administration), with success rates of 70-90% at 24hrs; 2007 WHO Consensus: For missed SAB, 800mcg misoprostol vaginally once, 600mcg misoprostol sublingually once, or for incomplete SAB, 600mcg orally once.
 Antibiotics are not recommended for medical SAB management.